NuthanChandra/react_udemy/pics/README.md

 * React Refs: Diagram 13
 * We are not assigning to state because it's not going to change over time
 * We need to assign Ref to instance variable
+* The img tag within render is a jsx tag and it gets eventually converted to a DOM element
+* We don't have handle to this jsx tag, so we create refs

+### Why clientHeight is 0, when imageRef.current.clientHeight is console logged
+* When the component first renders, the instant after it renders, we are logging the imageRef height.
+But the image itself is not actually loaded, i.e. it is still downloading and loading the image from unsplash
+* It is essentially a order of operations thing
+* The easy fix is to add event listener